 Relationship to the Institutional Review Board

 The University of Vermont Institutional Review Board (IRB) supports two committees through which cancer-related research is reviewed: 1) the Committee on Human Research in the Medical Sciences (CHRMS) and 2) the Committee on Human Research in the Behavioral Sciences (CHRBS).
 The former is the committee through which all treatment and prevention trials are reviewed, and the latter through which most cancer control/ behavioral research is reviewed.
 The relationship between PRC and IRB is collegial and is facilitated by both written exchange of minutes and by membership on CHRMS of a member of PRC (currently Ms. Luebbers, RN).
 The PRC and IRB are considered to perform complementary rather than sequential or identical functions.
 Although IRB submission and review is not a pre-condition, a cancer-related protocol cannot be activated within the Institution unless both committees approve it.
-When the IRB reviews and approves a cancer-related protocol, the IRB Approval Letter sent to the investigator includes a statement that an "Approval to Activate" must be received from the VCC prior to accrual of any subjects or commencement of any part of the protocol.
+When the IRB reviews and approves a cancer-related protocol, the IRB Approval Letter sent to the investigator includes a statement that an "Approval to Activate" must be received from the University of Vermont Cancer Center prior to accrual of any subjects or commencement of any part of the protocol.
 Failure to accept the conditions of joint approval can result in immediate suspension of the protocol by either committee.

 Relationship/Interface of PRC and IRB Scientific Review and Oversight